 Default: /etc/planetlab/boot_ca_ssl.crt

 The certificate of the root CA, if any, that signed your server certificate.
 If your server certificate is self-signed, then this file is the same as your server certificate.

-B. Development environment configuration variables
+B. Development configuration variables(for myplc-devel)

 PLC_DEVEL_FEDORA_RELEASE